Winter Parking Restrictions

 On some streets that are not Snow Emergency routes, parking is normally allowed on only one-side (odd or even).
 When Winter Parking Restrictions are in place, revised signs are installed allowing parking to comply with the Winter Parking Restrictions.
 When there’s a Snow Emergency, drivers must follow both the Snow Emergency parking rules and any posted signs.

 - “No Parking” zones along schools

 Unique parking restrictions exist around many Minneapolis schools.
-Signs have been changed for Winter Parking Restrictions.
+When Winter Parking Restrictions are in effect, parking rule signs will change.
 For instance:

-Where the ODD side of the street is permanently signed as
+- Where the ODD side of a street is posted as: